wasiqtayya/Patient-Record-Management-System/README.md

 ## Contact

-For any questions or suggestions, please contact [Your Name](mailto:wasiqtayyab30@gmail.com).
+For any questions or suggestions, please contact [Wasiq Tayyab](mailto:wasiqtayyab30@gmail.com).

 ---